isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-22-post-raffles-letters-of-intrigue.md

 B20072357D; B20072358E
 </span>

-Singapore was almost not founded by Stamford Raffles.
+Singapore was almost *not* founded by Stamford Raffles.
 Four letters that detail Raffles’ passionate defence to establish a British trading outpost on the island in 1819 offer insight into the objections he faced from the Dutch as well as his own British masters.
 Written between 1820 and 1823 to Henry Petty-Fitzmaurice, the 3rd Marquess of Lansdowne, the letters reveal the lengths that Raffles went to persuade his superiors at the British East India Company (EIC) of Singapore’s achievements and its growing importance as a regional trading hub.

 <div style="background-color: white;"><br><img src="/images/vol-11-issue-4/raffles-letter-of-intrigue/01_rafflesletter.jpg">A letter from Stamford Raffles to Lord Lansdowne on display at the National Library’s Rare Collections Gallery on level 13 of the National Library Building.
 There are a total of 19 letters penned by Raffles in the possession of the National Library. <i>All rights reserved, National Library Board, Singapore.</i></div>

 The first letter (17 pages) was dated 15 April 1820; the second letter (15 pages) 19 January 1821; the third (12 pages) 1 March 1822; and the fourth (7 pages) 20 January 1823.

 It was a precarious time for the newly established settlement.
-Even though Raffles had signed a treaty with Sultan Hussein Shah of Johor and Temenggong Abdul Rahman on 6 February 1819 to establish a trading post on the island, the move was opposed by the Dutch, who argued that Singapore, as part of Riau’s territories, was rightfully theirs.
+Even though Raffles had signed a treaty with Sultan Hussein Shah of Johor and Temenggung Abdul Rahman on 6 February 1819 to establish a trading post on the island, the move was opposed by the Dutch, who argued that Singapore, as part of Riau’s territories, was rightfully theirs.
 However, Raffles knew that acquiring a trading point south of Malacca was the only way to counter the rise of the Dutch and to maintain Britain’s position in the India and China trade route.[^1]

 <div style="background-color: white;"><br><img src="/images/vol-11-issue-4/raffles-letter-of-intrigue/02_rafflesletter.jpg">The signature of Stamford Raffles can be clearly seen at the bottom of this letter. <i>All rights reserved, National Library Board, Singapore.</i></div>